Nina-Hyn/MemEvolve-Crossover/README.md

 # MemEvolve-Crossover

+## Introduction

-This repository contains the complete reproducible code for the lab report **Memory Systems that Evolve**.
+This repository provides full reproducible code for the online assessment project **Memory Systems that Evolve**.

+It supports end-to-end evaluation of three baseline memory systems (Agent-KB, Cerebra, Voyager) on a fixed 20-task GAIA subset.

 Built upon the open-source MemEvolve framework, this work extends the original single-parent memory meta-evolution pipeline to support multi-parent crossover (K=2).

 I hybridize the Agent-KB and Voyager to generate three novel hybrid memory variants, with Echo as the optimal evolved architecture.

 All memory systems are fully evaluated on GAIA subset and the result is in [RESULTS.md](RESULTS.md).

-**Best evolved system (Echo)**: 80% accuracy, ~30% lower token cost, sole Level-3 success on Task 11.

 ## Repository layout

 ```
 MemEvolve-Crossover/
 ├── evolve_k2_cli.py               # K=2 evolution entry
 ├── run_flash_searcher_mm_gaia.py  # GAIA evaluation with memory providers
 ├── MemEvolveK2/                   # Dual-parent crossover implementation
 ├── MemEvolve/                     # Original evolution pipeline (inherited)
 ├── EvolveLab/                     # Memory providers (baselines + evolved)